spawnmarvel/quickguides/amqp/Readme.md

 * 3 Install RabbitMQ (admin)
-* 3.1 Rememeber the cookie, if there is an issue.
+* 3.1 Remember the cookie, if there is an issue.
 * 4 VM1 Enable management, shovel and shovel management
 * 4.1 VM2 Enable management
 * 5 Add a new user on both VM's with access to vhost as administrator.